-These two paths provide a holistic representation of how the trained logistic model interprets the data.
-By exploring these paths, we gain valuable insight into why a model is making a decision.
+By exploring the two paths, we gain valuable insight into why the model is making a decision.
 This can help either reinforce our trust in the model or reject the prediction.
 In either outcome, these explanations can strengthen the results of the predictions by including humans in the loop.
-Even though the case of predicting clothing types is a low stakes application, this framework is readily applicable to much more important data sets.
+This framework is readily applicable to much more important datasets.